riccardobevilacqua/riccardo-codes/_posts/how-to-build-a-discord-bot-with-discordjs.md

 }
 ```

-The final results looks like this:
+The final result looks like this:

 <figure class="image" aria-label="Discord bot - Command example">
 <img